1. Home

 Using the chronological resume format

 The chronological resume format is the most common style used in resumes, and there are good reasons for that.
-See if it’s the best choice for you, and learn how to use it.
+See if it’s your best choice, and learn how to use it.

-The chronological resume format is your first port of call when it comes to writing a professional resume.
-The first few moments that a hiring manager looks at your resume will set their first impression.
-That's why it's important to identify how and when to create a chronological resume - or rather, a reverse chronological resume - in the right way.
+The chronological resume format is your first port of call when writing a professional resume.
+The first few moments a hiring manager looks at your resume will set their first impression.
+That's why it's important to identify how and when to create a chronological resume—or rather, a reverse chronological resume—in the right way.
+Let’s take a look at how to get it right.

 Using a chronological resume to find a job